 FYS 101-01: Bong Hits 4 Jesus: Doing Battle with the First Amendment

-Janis Judson, Ph.D., associate professor of political science and director of Law and Society Program
+Janis Judson, Ph.D., associate professor of political science and director of Law and Criminal Justice Program

 What does the phrase “Bong Hits for Jesus” (taken from a real U.S. Supreme Court case) have to do with the First Amendment and the United States Constitution?
 This seminar will try to answer that very question.
 We will address three free speech issues of particular interest to college undergraduates—freedom to articulate opinions and beliefs in the public forum, liberty of expression for social networking sites such as Facebook and Twitter and finally, freedom from book censorship by restrictive curricular standards.
 Since freedom of speech is not an absolute guarantee, we examine some of the more logical ensuing questions: What are the boundaries of free speech?
 How does the state determine what restrictions on speech serve a ‘compelling government interest’?
 How does the law achieve a balance between safety and order in schools on one hand and tolerance and liberty on the other?
 Through literature, nonfiction and case law analysis, students will explore the tensions and paradoxes of this most sacred of political and legal rights.

 (All students in this FYS also must take the LLC 101F: BOLD @ Hood (Building Opportunities for Leadership Development)